tc39/notes/es7/2016-09/sept-29.md

 Normal usage is one of those two worlds.
 Proposal: Remove the own restriction

-FST: Some getters you want to be shared, some not.
+EFT: Some getters you want to be shared, some not.
 - Augment definition syntax?

 DD: Decorators will address this